emregecer/restaurant-locator/README.md

 - The application is structured to support two Git branches:
   - **master**: Uses an in-memory repository for simplicity.
   - **spatial-index**: Uses a PostgreSQL database with a spatial index for efficient querying of locations based on coordinates.

-- This version of the application on the **master** branch will use an in-memory, non-persistent repository for storing locations (ConcurrentHashMap<UUID, Location>) for simplicity and avoid complexity.
+- This version of the application on the **spatial-index** branch will use Postgis / PostgreSQL for storing locations.

-  - O(1) for getting locations by their ids (direct access via UUID)
+  - O(1) for getting locations by their ids (direct access via UUID primary keys)
   - For searching nearby locations:
-    - Fetches all locations from the repository and filter the locations by their distances to user (O(n))
-    - Sorting k elements (where k ≤ n, the ones passing filter)
-    - Sorting is O(k log k) worst case
-    - Overall complexity: O(n) for filtering + O(m log m) for sorting ≈ O(n log n) in worst case.
+    - The query uses ST_DWithin() with a spatial index, which allows the database to quickly find all locations within the radius.
+This operation is approximately O(log n) on indexed spatial data.
+    - The ORDER BY distance ASC is performed by the database, which sorts the filtered results.
+Sorting complexity is O(m log m) where m is the number of locations within the radius (typically much smaller than n).
+    - Overall, this approach offloads the heavy computation and sorting to the database, leading to significantly better performance compared to in-memory filtering and sorting of all locations (O(n log n)).

 - For single responsibility and separation of concerns, the application is structured into layers:
   - Controller: Handles HTTP requests and responses.